zhon/mockist-style-javascript-tdd-kata/README.md

     });
 };
 ```
-You noticed a test suddenly failed? **I know, I just don't want to fix that test right now.
+You noticed a test suddenly failed? **I know, I just don't want to fix it now by splitting out the function.
 I will defer it.**
 ```js
 buster.testCase("Ear", {